spinnaker-hackathon/vault-spinnaker-dynamic-accounts/README.md

     -o jsonpath="{.data.token}" | base64 --decode > .dynamic-accounts-vault-auth-sa-jwt-token
 kubectl -n default get secret $(cat .dynamic-accounts-vault-auth-sa-name) \
     -o jsonpath="{.data['ca\.crt']}" | base64 --decode > .dynamic-accounts-vault-auth-sa-ca-crt
+# Assumption is the kubeconfig file ONLY has the required server in the list.
+If the required
+#   server is not the first entry this may not return the correct server address so adjust accordingly
 kubectl config view \
     -o jsonpath="{.clusters[0].cluster.server}" > .dynamic-accounts-vault-auth-k8s-host
 ```